 The National Arboretum has various degrees of shade so dress for the weather.
 It is open every day except for Christmas Day.
 Dogs are also welcome on a leash.

 Rock Creek Park

-Rock Creek Park is another great place year-round.
+Rock Creek Park is one of the most well-known parks in Washington, DC.
 Find plenty of shade in the summer and beautiful foliage in the fall.
-During COVID, I also discovered is a very peaceful spot in winter.
+During COVID, I also discovered it is a very peaceful spot in winter.
 The greenery is dormant but it is hauntingly beautiful to watch the water cut through the naked trees.
 No matter when you visit, there’s plenty of parking, picnic areas, and walking trails.
-Visit the Nature Center to learn more about the park and trails to explore.
-Both dog and kid friendly with lots of easy walking options and shade on especially hot days.
+Visit the Nature Center to learn more about the park and the trails to explore.
+Both dog and kid-friendly with lots of easy walking options and shade on especially hot days.